This is the privacy notice of Lizzie Carver. In this document, "we", "our", or "us" refer to Lizzie Carver.

 If we think your complaint is vexatious or without any basis, we shall not correspond with you about it.

-At the point of payment using the PayPal buttons on my website, you are transferred to a secure page on the PayPal website.
+At the point of payment, you are transferred to a secure page on the website PayPal or if paying by credit/debit card payment is taken via Stripe payment gateway.
 No payment details are kept on our website or servers.
+All payment data is fully secure and safe and processed through stripe who is fully PCI compliant.

 When you contact us, whether by telephone, through our website or by e-mail, we collect the data you have given to us in order to reply with the information you need.